 A New Deal for the

 May 6 ~through~ Nov.
 4

-The museum's new exhibit tells the story of the effect Franklin Delano Roosevelt's New Deal program had on the Slate Valley.
+The museum's exhibition tells the story of the effect Franklin Delano Roosevelt's New Deal program had on the Slate Valley.
 From improvements in roads and waterways to post office murals, many of the things around us today were completed during this time.

 Stop by our Oral History page and listen to some of the people who live in the Slate Valley!

-Our newest oral history is a short clip with Jack Williams, co-owner of Newmont Slate Co.
-We visited with him on June 10th with a group of visitors for a Quarry Tour!
+Listen to a short clip with Jack Williams, co-owner of Newmont Slate Co.
+We visited with him on June 10th with a group of visitors for a Quarry Tour.